 The PROFILE Study: Germline genetic profiling: correlation with targeted prostate cancer screening and treatment

-The aim of the PROFILE study is to investigate the role of targeted prostate cancer screening in men with a family history of the disease and with the role of specific genetic profiles and biomarkers.
+The aim of the PROFILE study is to investigate the role of targeted prostate cancer screening in people at a genetically higher risk to estimate the incidence of prostate cancer and the sensitivity and specificity of PSA screening in these populations and correlate this with genetic profiles and biological endpoints.
+Additionally, the study aims to identify biomarkers from biological samples (such as blood and urine) as well as imaging technologies (e.g., MRI and new imaging techniques) as predictive markers of the risk of developing prostate cancer and to correlate these with genetic risk.
 This study has been designed using an observational approach to look at the correlation of cancer incidence (on biopsy) with genetic profile.

-Two cohorts will be recruited:
+Three cohorts will be recruited:

 Eligibility and recruitment